Reading My Statement: How Am I Really Doing?

 As opposed to asking, “How am I doing,” perhaps it would be better to ask, “Is my portfolio doing what it needs to do for me and my financial plan.”
 That’s a meaningful conversation to have with your advisor.
 Because interpreting “change since purchase” or “unrealized gains/losses” or savings versus withdrawals can be downright confusing….

 Investment Advice offered through Great Valley Advisor Group, a Registered Investment Advisor.
 Great Valley Advisor Group and Haas Financial Group are separate entities.
 This is not intended to be used as tax or legal advice.
 Please consult a tax or legal professional for specific information and advice.
+All content and information is for informational and educational purposes only.
 Tracking # T005777